Jimmy Stewart, Nice Guy

 By all accounts, Jimmy Stewart was as nice in real life as so many of the characters he played in the movies were.
 He was, in contrast to so many other celebrities, a refreshingly regular guy in his daily life.
 As President Harry Truman once said, "If Bess and I had a son we'd want him to be just like Jimmy Stewart."

-Born May 20, 1908, Stewart would have turned 104 today, and we're marking the date by retelling a few of our favorite anecdotes from his personal life… plus, of course, watching a few of our favorite films.
+Born May 20, 1908, Stewart would have turned 110 this week, and we're marking the date by retelling a few of our favorite anecdotes from his personal life… plus, of course, watching a few of our favorite films.

 James Maitland Stewart grew up in small-town Pennsylvania, the son of a hardware store owner.
 Throughout his career, his father often urged him to leave Hollywood and come back to Pennsylvania to settle down and lead a quiet, respectable life.
 When Stewart won his only Academy Award – in 1941, for The Philadelphia Story – he sent it home to his dad.
 To his credit, Stewart's father displayed the Oscar prominently at his store.